alfradchew/StatisticalApp_RShiny/README.md

 ### CREDITS
 ---------------------

 This app is created by [Chew Si Wei Alfrad](https://sg.linkedin.com/in/alfrad-chew-39809a151), who graduated from the National University of Singapore with a Bachelor of Science (B.Sc) with Honours (Distinction), majoring in Statistics and Economics.
-Alfrad can also be contacted at alfrad_chew@u.nus.edu.
+Alfrad can also be contacted at alfrad.chew@u.nus.edu.